-The Educational Opportunity Program (EOP) is designed to provide access for students who demonstrate academic potential, talent and desire to earn a college degree.
+The Educational Opportunity Program (EOP) is designed to provide access for New York State residents who demonstrate academic potential, talent and desire to earn a college degree.
 EOP assists students who are both academically and financially disadvantaged and provides additional services needed to ensure success.

-- An autobiographical essay (please see section 9 of the EOP Financial Information Form (supplemental) for more details on the essay)
+An autobiographical essay (please see section 9 of the EOP Financial Information Form above for more details on the essay)

 (including head of household)*